microsoft/garnet/benchmark/README.md

 ### Usage

-You can list all available benchmarks using `--list`, e.g.
+You can list all available benchmarks using `--list flat` or `--list tree`, e.g.

 ```
-dotnet run -c Release -- --list flat
+dotnet run -c Release --list flat
 ```

 To run specific benchmarks, you can use `--filter`.
-For example, to run all RESP-protocol write benchmarks using .NET 6 and 8 runtimes, run:
+For example, to run all RESP-protocol write benchmarks using the default configuration, which will run the benchmarks using both .NET 6 and .NET 8 runtimes (with the dynamic PGO disabled):

 ```
-dotnet run -c Release -f net8.0 --runtimes net6.0 net8.0 --filter *RespIntegerWriteBenchmarks*
+dotnet run -c Release --filter *RespIntegerWriteBenchmarks*
 ```

 See more command-line options at https://benchmarkdotnet.org/articles/guides/console-args.html